Skip to main content

 5. Input the data associated with the tag and click Save.
 You will see the new tag in the tag list.

-Note: A custom data list with the same tag name will also appear in Manage > Select an Account > Account Settings > Blueprints > Custom Data.
-The custom data list can be manually updated within the individual account.
+Note: An account data list with the same tag name will also appear in Manage > Select an Account > Settings > Blueprints > Account Data.
+The account data list can be manually updated within the individual account.

 Accounts tags via API